arobison203/simbrief-printer/README.md

 A desktop application for fetching SimBrief OFP (Operational Flight Plan) data and printing it to thermal receipt printers over the network.

+## DISCLAIMER
+This was probably 95% vibe-coded.
+I have exactly zero Rust experience, and I have no idea how ESC/POS printers actually work.
+This was just a fun project because I like flight simulators and I got tired of swapping between tabs all the time to look at my dispatch info.
+If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

 ## Features

 - 🖨️ **Network Thermal Printer Support** - Print directly to 80mm thermal printers via IP connection